 A pediatric dentist is a type of dentist who specializes in the oral health of children ranging from infancy age to adolescence.
 A pediatric dentist is often the best choice since these dentists receive special training in caring specifically for the teeth of children.
 For infants, toddlers and young children, pediatric dentists can examine the effects of habits such as using a pacifier or thumb-sucking and offer advice on how to prevent potential dental issues.

 These dentists also help identify the need for orthodontics early on due to issues such an improper bite and treat any cavities or other defects that develop.
 Additionally, a pediatric office is typically decorated in a way that appeals to children and might even include games or fun prizes to keep children entertained.

 Many parents choose to take children to a general dentist instead of a pediatric one.
-While these dentists are not trained specifically in caring for children’s teeth, a general dentist can still provide adequate or even exceptional oral health care.
+While these dentists are not trained specifically in caring for children’s teeth, a general dentist can still provide the necessary exams and dental cleaning required to maintain exceptional oral health care.
 The main benefit of choosing a general dentist over a pediatric dentist is that families can all visit the same office and be treated by a dentist that parents have already made a relationship with.

 Parents should try to choose a kid friendly office that is willing to accommodate children and allows parents or adult to accompany kids into the treatment room.
 Fun decorations, televisions and toys are great additional perks as well and help ease any anxieties a child might have.

 Choosing the right kid friendly dentist depends on the dental needs of the child and the parent’s preference.
 While a pediatric dentist should have the knowledge and training necessary to address common oral health problems among children and help kids develop great dental hygiene habits, many general dentists are also willing to accommodate children and can allow families to make a single dental visit together.